provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetAllMarketsResponse"></a>

 ### QueryGetAllMarketsResponse
-QueryGetAllMarketsResponse is a response message for the QueryGetAllMarkets endpoint.
+QueryGetAllMarketsResponse is a response message for the GetAllMarkets query.

 | Field | Type | Label | Description |